Education & Programs

 In Academic Year 2013-14, the Mental Health Matters curriculum was taught in twenty sixth-grade classrooms, educating more than 600 sixth graders.
 A version of the Mental Health Matters curriculum also has been piloted in eight seventh-grade science classrooms and two high school English classrooms, introducing approximately 300 secondary students to mental wellness, mental health disorders, and such issues as empathy, stigma and person-first language.
 In 2015/16, we piloted our innovative hybrid Mental Health Matters curriculum in five ninth-grade health classes at Santa Barbara High School.
 Our work is now well established in the Cold Spring, Hope, Goleta Union and Santa Barbara School Districts.
 We taught Mental Health Matters in 31 schools to over 1,600 students.
 We were not able to accommodate all requests for the course, suggesting the recognized need for mental health education and the growing success of the Mental Health Matters curriculum.

 Lunch & Learns

 The Mental Wellness Center’s Lunch and Learns extend service providers’ knowledge about mental health topics.
 Typically scheduled around a lunch (provided by the Mental Wellness Center), these are brief presentations by respected professionals in the field.
 Please click on the Calendar to see when the next lunch and learn is scheduled.
 Join us for a wonderful evening of collaboration, knowledge sharing and community building.
-Contact Natalie Garcia at (805) 884-8440, extension 3246 to reserve your attendance.
+Contact Patricia Collins at (805) 884-8440, extension 3246 to reserve your attendance.